DOTfiles and DOTfolders aren't allowed in $HOME folder on Haiku

 I tried to grep the whole source tree, but i can't seem to find the correct place, where they defined.
 Can somebody give me some hints?

-Updated by extrowerk (Zoltán Mizsei) about 2 months ago
+Updated by extrowerk (Zoltán Mizsei) almost 4 years ago

 We need something along theese lines, but integrated as default in ruby: